htmfilho/htmfilho.github.io/_posts/2021/2021-04-11-configurable-go-app.md

     $ export LIFTBOX_ROOTPATH=/home/username/liftbox/pictures

+With the binding, the access to the value remains the same as in the configuration file:

+{% highlight go %}
+func main() {
+    ...
+    observedRootPath := configuration.GetString("observer.rootpath")
+    ...
+}
+{% endhighlight %}

-Viper checks for the environment variable every time a `viper.Get()` request is made.
-So, it doesn't require restarting the application.
+Viper checks for the environment variable every time it is requested.
+So, it doesn't require restarting the application to get newer values.
 You can check [the changes I made in Liftbox to support configurations](https://github.com/htmfilho/blog-examples/commit/2273c89f3ffad3924ccad4b3dc022f29de33db15).

 Configuration support is an essential feature of any application.
 It must be one of the first things to learn when starting to code and one of the first things to do in a new project.
-Thanks to the community, we have a great configuration support in Go.
+Many thanks to the community for the great configuration support we have for Go applications.